The very first Cyber Frietkot

 On Nov 19 2001 a classmate of mine told me about a company here in Belgium to cheaply register your own

 .be domain, no credit card required.
-It was then that I registered
+The same day I registered

 bramus.be and moved my website over to that domain.
 I like to consider this date — 2001.11.19 — as the formal start date of what eventually became